Staffing hours are rising across all major segments

 Staffing Industry Analysts’ perspective

-Looking ahead, US temporary staffing continues to face headwinds in the form of sluggish growth in the overall US labor market, low rates of voluntary turnover, policy uncertainty, and uncertainty regarding the impact of AI, leading to a continued cautious approach to hiring from clients.
-On the bright side, according to the latest BLS estimates, temporary help employment grew sequentially in November, December, and January, suggesting a potential turning point toward a more positive trajectory for the staffing industry.
-For more insights, please see our US Economic and Labor Market Trends (November 2025), our February 2026 US Jobs Report, our US Staffing Industry Pulse Survey: January and our most recent US Staffing Industry Forecast Update.
+Looking ahead, US temporary staffing continues to face headwinds in the form of sluggish growth in the overall US labor force, low rates of labor turnover, policy uncertainty, and uncertainty regarding the impact of AI, leading to a cautious approach to hiring from clients.

 About the SIA Bullhorn Staffing Industry Indicator